DoD-Platform-One/bigbang/README.md

     npm test
     ```

 5. Review any failures, refactor tests if need be.
-Ping `@razzle` for assistance if needed.
+Ping codeowners for assistance if needed.
 6. Once tests are passing, navigate to http://localhost:8000 and explore for a bit.
 7. Continue w/ release engineering, rerun steps 3-4 if any cherry-picks affect `docs`.